meteor/meteor/CONTRIBUTING.md

 ### Running the static site generator locally

 The site is built using hexo, a static site generator.
-You'll need to `npm install -g hexo-cli`, then
+To run it locally, perform the following steps:

 ```
 git submodule update --init --recursive
 cd site
 npm install
-hexo server
+npm start
 ```